We are on a Mission and We have a Vision

 We are a Believing Church and We are a Teaching Church

 We believe that the Bible is the written Word of God, and that the Holy Scriptures are our rule of life.
 We believe that the three historic Creeds (Apostle's, Nicene, and Athanasian) summarize all the articles of the Christian faith.
 The Anglican Church has always believed and taught as essential doctrine only what can be proved from Scripture and what was believed and taught by the Church in its original undivided state.
 Anglicanism has no novel or original doctrine of its own; it holds fast to that which it has received.
-As the Right Rev. Geoffrey Fisher, Archbishop of Canterbury from 1945-1961, said about half a century ago, "We have no doctrine of our own we only possess the Catholic doctrine of the Catholic Church enshrined in the Creeds of the Church, and those Creeds we hold without addition or diminution."
+As the Right Rev. Geoffrey Fisher, Archbishop of Canterbury from 1945-1961, once said, "We have no doctrine of our own we only possess the Catholic doctrine of the Catholic Church enshrined in the Creeds of the Church, and those Creeds we hold without addition or diminution."

 The mother church of Anglicanism, the Church of England, was a pioneer in translating the Bible into the language of the people and putting it into their hands, their homes, and their lives.
 The Anglican family of churches throughout the world is truly a teaching Church, encouraging and promoting among its people the study, not only of Holy Scripture, but of truth wherever it is revealed; in history, philosophy and science.